irjaimes/book-search/README.md

 ### Installation

-To install all dependencies type `npm i` into the terminal.
+To install app type `npm i` into the terminal.
-The application uses the following dependencies:
+It will use the following dependencies:

 - MongoDB
 - Express